onyourmarks-agency/craft-elasticsearch/README.md

 *   `highlighter` (optional): an object defining the elasticsearch highlighter behavior for the field.
     To know more about that configuration, refer to the documentation [here](https://www.elastic.co/guide/en/elasticsearch/reference/6.7/search-request-highlighting.html).
 *   `value`: either a string or a callable function taking one argument of `craft\base\Element` type and returning the value of the field.
-    Second argument can be used to access the related `lhs\elasticsearch\records\ElasticsearchRecord` instance.
+    Second argument can be used to access the related `oym\elasticsearch\records\ElasticsearchRecord` instance.

 For example, to declare a `color` field in the configuration file, one could do: